LilithTundrus/e621-API-Docs/docs/Pools.md

 # Pools

 Pools are collections of posts.
-They differ from _sets_ as they don't folow a certain topic but are generally related (IE a comic book's set of pages)
+They differ from _sets_ as they don't folow a certain topic but are generally related (IE a comic book's set of pages).

 **NOTE**: Any GET endpoints for pools are _significantly slower_ than the XML counterparts.
-A reason is not given for this but you need to be aware when pulling data that JSON can be up to 30x slower
+A reason is not given for this but you need to be aware when pulling data that JSON can be up to 30x slower.

 ## GET Endpoints
 </br>